-LDAP Authentication
+LDAP Authentication/SSO

 This feature is only available in the enterprise version.

-LDAP SSO (single sign-on)
+LDAP SSO (Single Sign-On)

 LDAP authentication/SSO feature allows Mosquitto MQTT Platform users to authenticate into the application using their corporate directory information service (LDAP) such as Active Directory.
-This allows for Platform's interoperability with existing user profiles within the organisation.
+This allows for Platform's interoperability with existing user pfofiles within the organisation.

 This feature can be configured by specifying several environment variables detailed in the configuration section below.